appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 WHERE id IN ({{Table1.updatedRows.map((user) => user.allFields.id).join(',')}});
 ```

-The query updates the `name` and `phone` fields for multiple rows in the "users" table.
-It does so by applying conditional changes based on the data provided in the updatedRows property of a Table widget.
+This query utilizes the `.map` function to efficiently update the `name` and `phone` columns in the `users` table for multiple rows, each identified by its unique `id`.

 </dd>